lgreski/datasciencectacontent/markdown/rprog-discussPollutantmean.md

 * The only files in the `specdata` directory will be the 332 sensor files.
 * There are two types of pollutants stored in the sensor files, `sulfate` and `nitrate`.
 * Some of the values of `sulfate` and `nitrate` are missing, and we will need to handle this within our function.
-* The sensor files have data that is separated by commas, and therefore there must be an R function that reads these types of files.
+* The sensor files have data that is separated by commas, and therefore we will need to use an R function that reads these types of files.
-* The files are organized by sensor number, and therefore there must be a way in R to use the `id` argument to decide which files to read.
+* The files are organized by sensor number, and all files within the `specdata` subdirectory have the file type `.csv`.
+Therefore, we can use the `id` argument to decide which files to read.
+* The file names contain leading zeroes (e.g. sensor 1 is stored as `001.csv`), which may be relevant depending on the technique we use to read the data files.

 One of the benefits of listing the assumptions is that they allow us to begin to flesh out the design, or to limit the code we need to write.